• Skip to primary navigation

 Related posts:

 A whole Perogie Pizza - bacon, green onions, cheddar cheese, cheesy potatoes, and sour cream!
 Homemade Perogy Pizza A braided puff pastry shows a mushroom filling and a balsamic vinegar drizzle over it.
 Mushroom Goat Cheese Braid A close up view of a thin crust crab rangoon pizza.
-Crab Rangoon Pizza A large coil of sausage on a white plate.
-It's garnished with slices of beet pickles and some parsley.
-Swedish Potato Sausage
+Crab Rangoon Pizza A large round loaf of a tri-colour bread braid.
+The breads are green/basil, tan/asiago, and red/roasted red pepper.
+Tri-Colour Bread Braid

 Reader Interactions